Brothers' Quarrel

 The Brothers' Quarrel (Bruderzwist) was a conflict between Rudolf II, Holy Roman Emperor and his brother, Matthias in the early 17th century.

-Their other brothersMaximilian III and Albert VIIand their cousinsespecially Ferdinand II and Leopold Vwere also deeply involved in their dispute.
-The family feud weakened the Habsburgs' position and enabled the Estates of their realms to win widespread political and religious concessions.
-The 19th-century Austrian writer, Franz Grillparzer, dedicated a play to the events.
+Their other brothers (Maximilian III and Albert VII) and their cousins, especially Ferdinand II and Leopold V, were also deeply involved in the dispute.
+The family feud weakened the Habsburgs' position and enabled the estates of their realms to win widespread political and religious concessions.

+The 19th-century Austrian writer Franz Grillparzer dedicated a play to the events.